alexpotter1/Weight-Tracker/Development/Software Development.md

 <div class="page-break"></div>

-I decided to make it easier for the user by adding two boxes to put the weight value in, so even if they didn't enter a value in the second box, the program can just fill it with a zero.
+I decided to make it easier for the user by adding two boxes to put the weight value in.
+Also, validation was added at this stage so that if they tried to enter a non-numeric value then the application would display a message and the weight goal would not be saved.

 ![Screenshot 33](Screenshots/fourth_weightGoalUI.png "New weight goal UI")

+The error message would be created programmatically, in a style similar to the 'Duplicate user name' alert shown earlier.

 Firstly, the outlets were added:
 ```swift